 Psychotherapy notes are:

 Why bother?
 Because our brains aren’t filing cabinets.
 If you want to remember that tiny detail from week 3 that suddenly makes sense in week 9, you’ll want these notes around.
+Psychotherapy notes are personal notes created by a mental health professional during or after a counseling session to document or analyze the contents of conversation.

 When your thoughts are moving fast between sessions, structure is your safety net.
 Our psychotherapy note template helps you stay grounded — without slowing you down.